What Is Proprietary Software? Meaning & Examples

 The primary difference between Open-Source Software and Proprietary software is that in open-source, the source code is freely downloadable because it comes with the software and can be modified by users to provide new features and functionalities.
 While in Closed Source software, the source code is not publicly available, and only the software creators have the right to modify the application.

 Also, Open- source can be set up on any computer.
-However, closed-source software requires a valid licence before usage.
+However, closed-source software requires a valid license before usage.

 Conclusion